MoonSHRD/MS-Factory/README.md

 Deployment and truffle configuration placed at ```./truffle.js```

+### Local testing step-by-step manual
+1. install truffle as global npm package from https://www.trufflesuite.com/
+2. install ganache 'one-click-blockchain' enviroment
+3. clone this repo
+4. launch ganache, set gaslimit to 7.3m or higher, set gasprice = 1, link ganache to this project (by adding truffle.js config -- follow GUI instructions)
+5. go to this repo, create separate branch, execute ``` truffle migrate --reset``` in terminal from root folder of repo. after you do that -- you get all contracts deployed and contracts artifacts file generated.
+Now you all set to interact with blockchain
+6. (optional) generate client-side artifacts, that required by your client application.
+Generating artifacts for java/android can be build as https://github.com/MoonSHRD/MS-Factory#build-java-artifacts-to-android

 **Debugging** of smart-contracts is available from ganache GUI and from internal tool **truffle debug**

 ## Front-end and administration